vicambulist/phase-4-practice-car-dealership/README.md

-# Flask Practice - Bank Accounts
+# Flask Practice - Car Dealership

-This application is being built to track banks, customers, and the accounts between them.
+This application is being built to track cars sold by car dealerships.

 ## Getting Started